mindriot101/gaia/README.md

 ## Estimate Stellar Radius

-Notes from Andrew Collier Cameron on estimating stellar radii using theta from IRFM and GAIA parallaxes.
+Notes from Andrew Collier Cameron on estimating stellar radii using theta from IRFM and GAIA parallaxes (units are in mas).

 ```python
 r_star = 214.9*(theta/2.)/parallax